Skip to content

 While aiming to hire assertive communicators should be the end goal of every business, having other employees with different communication styles can be useful in certain positions, too.

-It’s important to know how to recognize each communication style and effectively communicate with these people to ensure your team is productive and happy — learning how to avoid manipulative communicators is a nice extra.
+It’s important to know how to recognize each communication style and effectively communicate with these people to ensure your team is productive and happy — learning to avoid manipulative communicators is a nice extra.

 To find out the communication style of your potential hire, there are plenty of tests available.
-However, if you want one that you can use for hiring, our communication skills test is an excellent starting point.
+However, if you want one you can use for hiring, our communication skills test is an excellent starting point.
 Try it out today, completely free!

 Hire for the Skills of the Future for Free